dorisavedikian/Reconciliation_Project/README.md

 *These counts include the mistakenly "unmatched" terms during reconciliation.

 Post reconciliation process in openRefine:
-- Double check the unmatched labels by seperating the reconciliation into two seperate excel files / outputs ("matched" and "unmatched"), than use excel to filter the Score column in the "unmatched" version....If there are perfect matches that for some minor reason (ie, a comma or case difference) did not get matched, it will score 100% but it wont get "matched"....also, the Nalt_URI will of course not be there in the excel file for the unmatched so I had to look those up manually.
-Additionaly, sometimes these differences is what differentiaties between the alt label and pref label.......for example, (alt label = lethal concentration-50 and pref label = lethal concentration 50) - SO, it may be concisdered "unmatched" when reconciled to the alt labels / pref labels spererately but, it was actually already matched to a pref label or a alt label....
+- Double check the unmatched labels by seperating the reconciliation into two seperate excel files / outputs ("matched" and "unmatched"), than use excel to filter the Score column in the "unmatched" version....If there are perfect matches that for some minor reason (ie, a comma or case difference) did not get matched, it will score 100% but it wont get "matched"....check to see if these were already matched as a pref label or a alt label....sometimes these subtle differences is what differentiaties between the alt label and pref label....

-I combined the outputs using this script [here]() into one csv [Y nalt terms in the beta prepared csv]() exist - which is Z more than what was expected per the beta prepared reconciliation I have as a [reference]().
+I combined the final outputs using this script [here]() into one csv [Y nalt terms in the beta prepared csv]() exist - which is Z more than what was expected per the beta prepared reconciliation I have as a [reference]().